gui27souza/Futebot/README.md

 Futebot is a simple bot that helps to manage soccer matches between friends!

-- **DISCLAIMER** - for now, the app was made for personal use only, so if _you_ want to use for your soccer matches, you should edit some infos in the code, for example, the list template, the bot telephone number, the dates and hours of the periodic functions and other things.
-But this will be updated in the future.
-Thanks for the comprehension. _Enjoy!!!_

 ## What can it do ?

 - Lists players that confirmed presence in the next match and players that confirmed their absence